 “Depends, it’s up to the bearer,” Raia answered.

-That response compelled Ferrell to say that Raia requested from the BOE on 13 different occasions a report about the voting tally so that Raia could learn how voters were voting on the VBM applications, to which Raia said he’s entitled to do.
+That response compelled Farrell to say that Raia requested a report about the voting tally from the board of elections on 13 different occasions so that he could learn how voters were voting on the VBM applications, to which Raia said he’s entitled to do that.

 Based on testimony given yesterday by an FBI agent, 378 of the 398 people paid by either Raia’s One Hoboken campaign or the Let the People Decide super PAC received a vote by mail ballot in 2013.